metaleap/vscode-appz/libs/go/readme.md

 	// An [event](#Event) which fires when the focus state of the current window
 	// changes.
 The value of the event represents whether the window is focused.
 	OnDidChangeWindowState(listener func(WindowState), andThen func(*Disposable))

+	// Creates a status bar [item](#StatusBarItem).
+	//
+	// `alignment` ── The alignment of the item.
+	//
+	// `priority` ── The priority of the item.
+Higher values mean the item should be shown more to the left.
+	//
+	// `andThen` ── A new status bar item.
+	CreateStatusBarItem(alignment StatusBarAlignment, priority *int, andThen func(*StatusBarItem))
 }
 ```